 Avenue de Mayo Buenos Aires

 The main square in Barrio Montserrat.
 The Avenue runs from West to East spanning a distance of 1.5km.
-Since the revolution on the 25th May 1810 that led to independence, it has been the hub of political life.
+Since the revolution on the 25th of May 1810 that led to independence, it has been the hub of political life.

 Cabildo Buenos Aires